 - Excessive belief in lucky and unlucky numbers and counting steps or moves each time to ensure a lucky number.

-- Doing things over and over again seeking perfection.
+- Doing things over and over again to seek perfection.

 - Sudden, consistent impulses or violent urges to act or do certain things.